Overview of Best Size for WordPress Images

 So, many articles cover some of the key image sizes for their industry.
 Here I cover regular, standard blog articles as well as food blogs for the suggested image sizes.
 I do not address food blogs that use extremely high resolution photos.
 For those, I recommend you refer to articles that cover the photographic industry image sizes and they will cover that scenario better than me.

 My focus is on great speed performance with good resolution solutions that are stable with low maintenance.
 So, I use a managed site host that displays their service plans’ specs, a LiteSpeed Server for caching and image performance.
 And, for International purposes, I also use a CDN that ties in with the LiteSpeed Server system worldwide.
-And, I use a competitive priced set of services that can scale up or down as needed.
+And, I use a competitively priced set of services that can scale up or down as needed.
 So, speed, good resolution, and responsive for images are the primary goals to achieve here.
 I’ve worked hard in the IT world of management, development, consulting, and foods industry for over 4 decades so, let’s look at sizing specifics next.

 About WordPress Recommended Image Size